top of page

 His latest singles, Fessta Brasilis – featuring Grammy-winning percussionist Tuti Rodrigues and renowned New Orleans tuba player Kirk Joseph – and Song for JB, recorded with the Unisinos Anchieta Orchestra, reaffirm his versatility and ability to connect Brazil with New Orleans.

-Currently, Leães is finalizing his new album at Rhythm Shack Studios (New Orleans), produced by Grammy winner Jake Eckert.
-The album features guest appearances by Terence Higgins (Dirty Dozen Brass Band, Warren Haynes, Norah Jones), Cornell Williams (Jon Cleary), and John Fohl (Dr. John), all award-winning musicians and icons of the New Orleans music scene.
-The album is set for release in 2025, followed by an international tour in the second half of the year.
+Currently, Leães is finalizing his new album Fessta Brasilis at Rhythm Shack Studios (New Orleans), produced by Grammy winner Jake Eckert.
+The record features guest appearances by Terence Higgins (Dirty Dozen Brass Band, Warren Haynes, Norah Jones), Cornell Williams (Jon Cleary), and John Fohl (Dr. John), all icons of the New Orleans music scene.

 Leães’ influence extends beyond the stage, gaining recognition on New Orleans’ WWOZ radio and various international media outlets.
 His commitment to preserving the tradition of New Orleans piano while embracing his Brazilian and Latin American roots reinforces his status as one of today’s foremost representatives of the genre.
 With a unifying approach to music, Luciano Leães builds bridges wherever he goes, proving that art is a force without borders.